-She is now halfway through her chemotherapy protocol and doing really well… all things considered.
+She is now halfway through her breast cancer chemotherapy protocol and doing really well… all things considered.
 She has crap days and less crap days but is taking all of cancer’s crap in stride.
 She has relied on her community heavily during this chapter and we all do our best to buoy her spirits, keep her engaged and help her feel less alone – one of cancer’s unfortunate side effects.

 I was recently over at her house, admiring the nook she’s created for herself to rest each afternoon as she undergoes treatment.
 It’s a beautiful space with luxurious linen pillowcases, a cozy sherpa blanket and lots of natural light.
 Books, Ipad and magazines flank the elegant, yet comfortable, settee she bought just for this space.
 I eyed a large tote in the corner – “what’s that?”
 I innocently asked.
 “Oh, that’s my chemo bag.
 Do you want to see what’s inside?”

 Well, she knows what I do for a living so part of my curiosity was Le Wren driven, but I also wanted to see how this inspiring, accomplished woman was attacking her long hours in the chemo chair, knowing that if anyone could tackle organization for such an event it would be her.

 What followed was pretty incredible and serves as our must-have list below.
 There are also a fair number of items in her chemo bag that you could give someone as a gift – if you wanted to be close to them and support them when they need it the most.

 - Face Masks

 - Phone Stand